PavanRangani/docs/docs/prd/household-asa-service-team/scope-of-service.md

 ### UX Rule
 - This section is applicable only when `Household` is Yes or `ASA Entity` is Yes.
 - Shows `-` when no tier is selected.
+- `Additional Services` section is not shown for the `Bill Pay Only` Service tier.
-- For each `Additional Services` is shown in new line.
+- Each `Additional Services` is shown in new line.

 ### UI Rule
 - [See mocks](https://drive.google.com/file/d/1aVfUUdpk7KZm5oq6PvdB_9TpElhSZsNb/view?usp=sharing)